SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyTwo/CaseStudyTwo.md

 ### Creating your application

 Every application needs an entry point, a place where to configure the basics and start the GUI.
 Compiled programs like C have `main()`, Cocoa has the class `NSApplication` and you add a _delegate_ to add your configuration and Gtk3 has `GtkApplication`.
-Pharo is a living environment where many things can be executed at the same time, and because of that Spec2 also needs its own entry point: Your application needs to be independent of the rest of the system!
-To do that, Spec2 needs you to extend the class `SpApplication`.
+Pharo is a living environment where many things can be executed at the same time, and because of that Spec also needs its own entry point: Your application needs to be independent of the rest of the system!
+To do that, Spec needs you to extend the class `SpApplication`.

 ```Smalltalk
 SpApplication << #TodoApplication